Sanaaq community programming: Call for projects

 - The living environment committee

-- The programming committee that drew up this call for projects.
+- The programming committee, which drew up this call for projects.

 A total of $50,000 is available to fund community-initiated projects.